bloggrify/bloggrify.com/README.md

-# Website for Bloggr
+# Website for Bloggrify

-This is the landing page and the documentation for Bloggr, a blog template built on top of Nuxt.
+This is the landing page and the documentation for Bloggrify, a blog template built on top of Nuxt.

-If you want to know more about Bloggr, you can check the [official website](https://bloggr.eventuallycoding.com/).
+If you want to know more about Bloggrify, you can check the [official website](https://bloggrify.com/).

 ## Development guide